Florida USA Facts

 St Augustine is the oldest European settlement in the USA.
 Francis Drake captured and sacked it in 1586.

-Florida was owned by the British from 1763, but in 1783 they gave it back to Spain in exchange for Gibraltar and the Bahamas.
+Florida was owned by the British from 1763 but in 1783 it was returned to Spain.

 When Spain sold Florida to the USA in 1821, the price charged was five million dollars.